ghowland/StatsInvalidWhenPopIsOne/README.md

 1. Because the data available is local to the single problem case (an obstacle in front of your car, right now), the only valid data is local to the situation.
 2. No amount of data about other situations will tell you whether you should "Turn Right" or "Turn Left" in this situation, because that information would be based on data from different situations, where those obstacles and those cars had different relationships between them, than your car and the obstacle currently in front of it.
-3. Only this unique case will have the exact data that you need to determine a correct action, which is based on the data local to your situation:  Where the obstacle exists in relation to your car.
+3. Only this unique situation will have the exact data that you need to determine a correct action, which is based on the data local to your situation:  Where the obstacle exists in relation to your car.
 4. The only data relevant to making this decision will come from the local data, which is:  If the obstacle is closer to the Right Side of the car, you should "Turn Left" to better avoid it, and conversely if the obstacle is closer to the Left Side of the car, you should "Turn Right" to better avoid it.
 5. No amount of non-local data that could be analyzed would be able to give anything but pure chance as to the location of the obstacle in relation to your car, to determine which direction is best to avoid the obstacle.
 6. Additionally, external information has the potential to be biased through assumptions in test formulation, which are unrelated to the physical location of your car and the obstacle, in this moment in time.